The BFG (2016 film): Plot

 They return to the BFG's workshop and the other giants barge in, hunting for Sophie.
 They destroy much of the BFG's work, but Sophie evades detection and the BFG drives them off with a hot iron.
 Sophie finds the home of the last human to live with the BFG, with a portrait of Queen Victoria among his belongings.
 This inspires her to devise a plan: to forge a nightmare for Elizabeth II, the Queen of the United Kingdom, about giants eating the children of England, the British Army fighting the giants, and Sophie appearing to her.

 Sophie and the BFG go to Buckingham Palace and deliver the nightmare to the sleeping Queen.
-Upon waking, the Queen and members of her staff Mary and Mr. Tibbs find Sophie on the windowsill.
+Upon waking, the Queen and members of her maid Mary and butler Mr Tibbs find Sophie on the windowsill.
 She introduces them to the BFG, explaining that the child-eating giants are real and must be stopped.
-At a large breakfast, the BFG shares his favorite drink, flatulence-inducing "frobscottle", and he and Sophie lead the Queen's soldiers to Giant Country.
+At a large breakfast, the BFG shares his favourite drink, flatulence-inducing "frobscottle", and he and Sophie lead the Queen's soldiers to Giant Country.

-The BFG plans to ambush the man-eating giants with a nightmare, but has forgotten his dream-trumpet.
-Sophie carries the nightmare herself into the midst of the giants, and is confronted by the Fleshlumpeater.
-She releases the nightmare which consumes the giants with guilt, except the unregretful Fleshlumpeater (who intercepts and destroys his), and they are ensnared by military helicopters.
-Carried away to an isolated island, the giants are left with only "snozzcumbers", a disgusting vegetable, to plant and eat, much to their despair.
+The BFG plans to ambush the man-eating giants with a nightmare but has forgotten his dream trumpet.
+Sophie carries the nightmare herself into the midst of the giants and is confronted by Fleshlumpeater.
+She releases the nightmare, which consumes the giants with guilt, except the Fleshlumpeater (who intercepts and destroys his), and they are caught by military helicopters.
+Carried away to an isolated island, the giants are left with only "snozzcumbers" seeds to plant.

-Sophie gets adopted by Mary and comes to live in the Queen's palace, and awakens from a dream of the BFG, who returns to his life at Giant Country and writes the story of their adventure.
+Sophie gets adopted by Mary, comes to live in the Queen's palace, and awakens from a dream of the BFG, who returns to his life in Giant Country and writes the story of their adventure.
 She speaks to him whenever she feels lonely; at his home, the BFG hears her words and smiles.